Scott3142/python-programming/codelabs/part-4.md

 We specify above that each object created from the `Person` class has a `name` and an `age`.
 Variables defined inside a class are called **instance variables**, or object fields or object attributes.
 Other names also seem to exist.

 Instance variables are written on the lines following the class definition `class Person:`.
-Many programming languages such as Java has a concept of **encapsulation**, which allows **private** variables to be "hidden" inside the object.
-In Python, there is no existence of “Private” instance variables so we do not discuss them further here.
+Many programming languages such as Java have a concept of **encapsulation**, which allows **private** variables to be "hidden" inside the object.
+In Python, there is no existence of “private” instance variables so we do not discuss them further here.
 For the vast majority of the forthcoming examples, we will not define instance variables either, and will only declare variables inside the *constructor* method which we discuss below.

 We have now defined a blueprint -- a class -- for the person object.
 Each new person object has the variables `name` and `age`, which are able to hold object-specific values.
 The "state" of a person consists of the values assigned to their name and age.